tasifhossan/SERENE-ESCAPES-Homepage/README.md

 ## Deployment

-This project is already deployed via **GitHub Pages** at https://tasifhossan.github.io/Nipro/.
+This project is already deployed via **GitHub Pages** at https://tasifhossan.github.io/SERENE-ESCAPES-Homepage/.
 Since it's a static site, any static host works equally well (Netlify, Vercel, Cloudflare Pages, etc.) — just point the host at the repository root, as there's no build command required.

 ## Customizing

-- **Content:** edit the relevant section directly in `index.html`.
+- **Content:** edit the relevant section directly in `index.html` (sections are marked with HTML comments like `<!-- destinations start -->` / `<!-- destinations end -->` to make them easy to find).
 - **Styling:** custom overrides live in `css/style.css`; responsive/breakpoint tweaks live in `css/media.css`.
 - **Images:** replace files in `images/` (keeping the same filenames avoids needing to update `index.html`).
-- **Contact form:** the form in the Contact section currently has no backend wired up — connecting it to an email service (e.g. Formspree, EmailJS) or your own backend is required for it to actually send messages.
+- **Nav/menu items:** currently Home, Destinations, Trips, Shop, Community, News — none of these link to separate pages yet, since this repo only contains the homepage.

 ## License

 No license file is currently included in this repository.
 All rights reserved by the author unless stated otherwise.
-Note that the bundled icon sets (Font Awesome, Pe-icon-7-stroke) carry their own licenses — see `icons/LICENSE.txt`.